unswexplains/unswexplains.github.io/f15afbee8fcc/content.md

 DEC   25.2 17.6
 ```

-Let's visualise the minimum and maximum temperatures together.
+Let's visualise the maximum and minimum temperatures together.
 We need a way to visually distinguish the two data sets, and colour is a natural choice.
 You could also try line width or line style, but colours are usually easier to distinguish.
 Another advantage of colour is that we can utilise the conventional association between blue colours and cold temperatures, and red colours and hot temperatures.
 So let's use a blueish colour for the minimum temperatures, and a reddish colour for the maximum temperatures.
 The association between colours and temperatures is strong, but probably not strong enough that we can do away with the legend - we should keep it.

 <div id="maxmin"></div>
 <script>
   let maxmin = Highcharts.chart("maxmin", {
     chart: {type: "line"},
-  	title: {text: "Monthly Mean Maximum and Minimum Temperatures in Sydney, 1859-2020"},
+  	title: {text: "Monthly Mean Maximum and Minimum Temperature in Sydney, 1859-2020"},
   	caption: {text: "Source: Australian Bureau of Meteorology"},
   	xAxis: {title: {text: ""}, type: "category", gridLineWidth: 1, tickmarkPlacement: "on"},
   	yAxis: {min: 0, title: {text: "Temperature (C)"}, tickInterval: 5},